 Experience shows that the kit is also useful in case people have an urban lab that has been up and running for a while.
 The questions it raises are valuable to reassess how the lab is doing, how perhaps the vision or strategy of the lab has changed throughout its first years of activity, etc.

-The kit (including the book with guidelines for urban labs) can be ordered for 100 euros (the production costs excluding VAT and shipping costs) by sending a mail to firstname.lastname@example.org.
+The kit (including the book with guidelines for urban labs) can be ordered for 200 euros (excl.
+VAT and shipping costs) by sending a mail to firstname.lastname@example.org.
 Please include your address and billing information in this email.

 “Working together with researchers and other city officials in the URB@Exp research project has proven to be very fruitful for our local practices in Maastricht.
 Especially the reflexive exercises during the project meetings, the testing of the toolkit and discussions regarding the guidelines.
 In the period 2017 - 2019, Maastricht-LAB will continue to function as a platform and catalyst for new urban development processes.
 But we still do not know how Maastricht-LAB will function after 2019.
 The guidelines and the toolkit will definitely be used for reorientation in the years to come: what should be the future goal of Maastricht-LAB, its functioning in practice and its organizational position?
 And of course, Maastricht-LAB will continue to participate in the SMULLN project as well, in which we hope to further improve the toolkit and its usefulness.”